Takagi Saburō

 Takagi Saburō (高木 三郎) was a Japanese diplomat and businessman of the Meiji period, and the first Japanese Consul General to New York.

+Early life

 The son of a samurai from Shōnai Domain, Takagi entered naval training school in 1859, and after that studied abroad in the United States.

+Diplomatic career

-Following his studies, he remained in the United States, and served as diplomatic secretary beginning in 1871.
-He resigned from the Ministry of Foreign Affairs, however, in 1880, and became director of a silk company in Yokohama.
+Following his studies, Takagi remained in the United States, and served as diplomatic secretary beginning in 1871.
+He resigned from the Ministry of Foreign Affairs, however, in 1880.

+Business career

+Returning to Japan, he became director of a silk company in Yokohama.
 His company was famous for its efforts to improve sericulture methods and techniques of the spinning industry.